 The concept might sound technical, but it captures a simple idea.
 Imagine you keep track of how long it takes you to commute to work.
 If your travel time is almost always around 30 minutes with only minor delays, the standard deviation will be small.
 If road conditions change daily and your commute swings between 20 minutes and an hour, the standard deviation will be larger, reflecting the inconsistency.

 The process starts by computing the mean of your numbers.
 Next, each value is compared to that mean, and the difference is squared to ensure it is positive.
-Those squared differences are averaged together, and finally we take the square root of the result.
-This final step brings the units back in line with the original data, turning what we call variance into the standard deviation.
+Those squared differences are added together, averaged, and finally square rooted.
+This last step brings the units back in line with the original data, turning what we call variance into the standard deviation.
 It sounds like a lot of steps, but modern browsers handle them in a fraction of a second.

 These examples share a common theme: the standard deviation turns a complex set of ups and downs into a single, comparable number.
 It gives you a lens to spot stability or inconsistency at a glance.
 Whether you are comparing investment funds, analyzing scientific measurements, or planning how much buffer time to allow for your daily commute, this measure of spread offers meaningful insight.